 The maximum loan-to-value (LTV) ratio required for the HomeStyle Renovation Program varies depending on mortgage type, the number of units in the property and if the property is owner-occupied or not.
 According to program guidelines, the maximum LTV ratio for fixed rate mortgage on a single unit property is 97%.
 As demonstrated by the table below, the program allows higher LTV ratios for fixed rate mortgages on owner-occupied properties, which means a lower required down payment for the borrower.

-Based on the HomeStyle Renovation LTV ratio guidelines, borrowers can use the program to purchase a property with a down payment as low as 3%.
-For example, if the borrower uses a fixed rate mortgage to purchase a single unit property for $150,000 and wants to make $150,000 in renovations (for a total as-completed property value of $300,000), the borrower is required to make a down payment equal to 3.0% of the as-completed property value, or $9,000, and then obtain a HomeStyle Renovation loan for $291,000 to pay for the remaining cost of the property purchase and renovations.
+Based on HomeStyle Renovation LTV ratio guidelines, borrowers can use the program to purchase a property with a down payment as low as 3% or for a refinance, you are only required to have 3% homeowners equity.
+For example, if you use a fixed rate mortgage to purchase a single unit property for $150,000 and want to make $150,000 in renovations (for a total as-completed property value of $300,000), you are required to make a down payment equal to 3% of the as-completed property value, or $9,000, and then obtain a HomeStyle Renovation loan for $291,000 to pay for the remaining cost of the property purchase and renovations.
 If you make a down payment of less than 20% the lender will typically require that you pay private mortgage insurance (PMI) which is an extra ongoing monthly cost on top of your mortgage payment.